arifwn/TinySuspender/doc/design.md

     - `url_whitelist`: Yellow icon. the page will NOT be suspended automatically.
       Manual suspension is still possible
 - `nonsuspenable`
+    - `temporary_disabled`: The user temporarily disable automatic tab suspension for this tab
     - `system_page`: Red icon. system page cannot be suspended
     - `not_running`: Red icon. content script is not running.
 Suspension is not possible